voxxdevv/lc-iss/README.md

 ## Overview

-This design language roadmap is created to help developers, designers, and teams implement the LumaCraft™ visual identity and interaction patterns.
+This website design language roadmap is created to help developers, designers, and teams implement the LumaCraft™ visual identity and interaction patterns.
 The specifications, methodologies, and implementation guidelines provided here serve as a comprehensive reference for creating consistent, premium user experiences that align with LumaCraft™'s design philosophy.

 ---